Island castle: European island castles

+Mont-Saint-Michel is not, as many people believe, a castle; it is a fortified monastery.

 Island castles in South Asia

 Though not entirely a castle, really consisting of a fort surrounding a palace, Murud-Janjira is a famous island fortress off the Indian coast in the Arabian Sea.
 The fortress is relatively unique in that the outermost defensive walls of the compound entirely encompass the island's natural land, thwarting any attacks using traditional amphibious landings.